Israel's 10 most beautiful animals

 Middle East Tree Frog (Hyla savignyi)

-The Middle East Tree Frog is abundant throughout many regions of the Middle East including Israel, Jordan, Cyprus, Egypt and Saudi Arabia.
+The Middle East Tree Frog is abundant throughout many regions of the Mediterranean including Israel, Jordan, Cyprus, Egypt and Saudi Arabia.
 Its bright green coloring and distinct brown eyes make it one of the most striking frogs in the area.

 Caracal (Caracal caracal)